Updating the Lookit experiment runner

 Blank sha value to use default

-Option 2: specific version: You can click “Check for updates” and then paste in the ID of the code version you want to use (“commit sha”).
-You can also copy a version from the release list.
-If you do this, click the button circled below to go to a page that shows the commit sha:
+Option 2: specific version: You can click “Check for updates” and then paste in the SHA of the commit you want to use (“commit sha”).
+You can also copy the SHA from the commits list.
+If you do this, click the copy button next to the commit:

 Release notes and button to show commit sha